soroushdeimi/sush-core/README.md

-# SpectralFlow
+# Sush Core

 *Next-gen proxy that adapts to bypass censorship*

-SpectralFlow is a censorship circumvention tool built for hostile network environments.
+Sush Core is a censorship circumvention tool built for hostile network environments.
 It combines quantum-safe crypto with adaptive protocols to stay ahead of detection systems.

 ## What's Inside